-On waking up William found the treasure and he vowed to build a temple to the Virgin in that place, with the name of "Santa Maria la Nuova" and gave the task to benedictine monks brought in from the “Trinità della Cava”.
+On waking up William found the treasure and vowed to build a temple to the Virgin in that place, with the name of "Santa Maria la Nuova".
+He gave the task to benedictine monks brought in from the “Trinità della Cava”.

 The legend may not be true, but it is fact that William II "The Good" built a cathedral in Monreale that still amazes us with its magnificence, a building on which he lavished huge amounts of money - and the cathedral of Monreale is still an attraction for tourists from all over the world.

-It was in 1174 William II founded the Benedictine Abbey of Monreale and in December 1174 Alexander III gave the new institution full privileges, which were re-confirmed in 1176 when the monks of the Monastery of Cava, near Salerno, were invited by William II to settle in the new monastery.
+William II founded the Benedictine Abbey of Monreale in 1174 and in December of that year Alexander III gave it full privileges, which were re-confirmed in 1176 when the monks of the Monastery of Cava, near Salerno, were invited by William II to settle in the new monastery.

 The Monastery of Monreale was quickly endowed with many servants, who brought their families to settle here, and in a short time the small village became a town.
 Many more people arrived from surrounding areas, especially from Bulchar, a Saracen village.

 There are no surviving documents about the building of the monastery, but according to studies the construction of the cathedral and the monastery began almost simultaneously, with the monastery built over the course of a couple of years.

 In 1183 Pope Lucius III gave Monreale the title of Archbishop, and from that time on the Cathedral held the mortal remains of Queen Margaret 0f Navarre (1138-1183), the mother of William II.
 You can see evidence of this in the mosaic inscriptions under the windows of the left side of the transept.